-Flow term IMETH NDAT / NLIST Description FLOW-JA-FACE 6 1/2nlen Connection flow from UZF cell (ID1) to a connected UZF cell (ID2). nlen is calculated as the number of uzf cells with vertcon values greater than 0.
-GWF 6 2/maxbound Calculated flow from UZF cell (ID1) to GWF cell (ID2).
+Flow term IMETH NDAT / NLIST Description FLOW-JA-FACE 6 1 / 2nlen Connection flow from UZF cell (ID1) to a connected UZF cell (ID2). nlen is calculated as the number of uzf cells with vertcon values greater than 0.
+GWF 6 2 / maxbound Calculated flow from UZF cell (ID1) to GWF cell (ID2).
 The UZF cell-aquifer flow area (FLOW-AREA) is saved as an auxiliary data item for this flow term.
-INFILTRATION 6 1/maxbound Specified infiltration to UZF cell.
+INFILTRATION 6 1 / maxbound Specified infiltration to UZF cell.
 The UZF cell number is written to (ID1) and (ID2).
-REJ-INF 6 1/maxbound Calculated rejected infiltration from the UZF cell.
+REJ-INF 6 1 / maxbound Calculated rejected infiltration from the UZF cell.
+The UZF cell number is writter to (ID1) and (ID2).
+UZET 6 1 / maxbound Calculated evaporation from the UZF cell.
 The UZF cell number is written to (ID1) and (ID2).
-UZET 6 1/maxbound Calculated evaporation from the UZF cell.
+STORAGE 6 2/maxbound Calculated flow from mobile storage (mobile storage is water in excess of the residual water content) for the UZF cell.
 The UZF cell number is written to (ID1) and (ID2).
-STORAGE 6 2/maxbound Calculated flow from storage for the UZF cell.
-The UZF cell number is written to (ID1) and (ID2).
-FROM-MVR 6 1/maxbound Calculated flow to the UZF cell from the MVR Package.
+The mobile water volume in the UZF cells (VOLUME) is saved as an auxiliary data item for this flow term.
+FROM-MVR 6 1 / maxbound Calculated flow to the UZF cell from the MVR Package.
 Only saved if MVR Package is used in the UZF Package.
 The UZF cell number is written to (ID1) and (ID2).
-REJ-INF-TO-MVR 6 1/maxbound Calculated rejected infiltration flow from the UZF cell to the MVR Package.
-Only saved if MVR Package is used in the UZF Package.
+REJ-INF-TO-MVR 6 1 / maxbound Calculated rejected infiltration flow from the UZF cell to the MVR Package.
+Only saved if MVR Package is used in the UZI Package.
 The UZF cell number is written to (ID1) and (ID2).
-AUXILIARY 6 naux+1/maxbound Auxiliary variables, if specified in the UZF Package, are saved to this flow term.
-The first entry of the DATA2D column has a value of zero.
+AUXILIARY 6 naux+1 / maxbound Auxiliary variables, if specified in the UZF Package, are saved to this flow term The first entry of the DATA2D column has a value of zero.
 The UZF cell number is written to (ID1) and (ID2).